Shopify/quilt/gems/quilt_rails/README.md

 export default App;
 ```

-##### Example: Sending headers and custom data from Rails controller
+##### Example: sending custom data from Rails controller

 In some cases you may want to send custom headers or basic data from Rails to your React server.
-Quilt facilitates this case by providing consumers with a `data` argument on the `render_react` call.
+Quilt facilitates this case by providing consumers with a `headers` and `data` argument on the `render_react` call.

 **Note:** The data passed should be data that is unlikely or will never change over the course of the session before they render any React components.